gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

 things simply don't belong in states, or they wouldn't work correctly.

-A vast majority of actions that Salt performs are completed in States, and that is what 90% of what you're going to write commands of will be.
+A vast majority of actions that Salt performs are completed in States, and that is what 90% of what you're going to write will be.
 We aren't going to focus too heavily on modules as they aren't used that often, modules are most often used for one off commands, and troubleshooting, which we'll cover later.
 The main take away here is to make sure when you're looking at the Salt